The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 \lvlthreesection{Layer 4, 5, and 6 ladder assembly}

 The procedure for the assembly of Layer 4, 5 and 6 ladders is complex and requires a large number of steps, which are summarized in figure~\ref{fig:C3_ladder_assembly}.
-The main points, which are common to the three layers, are described in this section in some detail to allow a comprehension of the entire process.
+The main points, which are common to the three layers, are described in this section in some detail to allow an understanding of the entire process.

 Layer 4, 5 and 6 ladder are composed of a forward module, one origami module with one to three sensors, and a backward module connected together by the rib sub-assembly, as shown schematically in figure~\ref{fig:C2_l6_exploded_view}.
 The main difference in the assembly procedures between the layers is due to the different number of sensors in the origami module, as shown in table~\ref{tab:C3_OrigamiUsedInLadder}.